CPCLab/lister/README.md

 #### Packaging the app on Windows

-- One directory version - on the root folder of the repo, run `pyinstaller .\build-windows-onedir.spec`
+- One directory version - on the root folder of the repo, run `pyinstaller .\build-scripts\build-windows-onedir.spec`

-- One file version - on the root folder of the repo, run `pyinstaller  .\build-windows-onefile.spec`
+- One file version - on the root folder of the repo, run `pyinstaller  .\build-scripts\build-windows-onefile.spec`

 #### Packaging the app on Linux

-- One file version - on the root folder of the repo, run `pyinstaller build-linux-onefile.spec`
+- One file version - on the root folder of the repo, run `pyinstaller build-scripts/build-linux-onefile.spec`

 #### Packaging the app on macOS

-- One file version - on the root folder of the repo, run `pyinstaller build-macos-onefile.spec`
+- One file version - on the root folder of the repo, run `pyinstaller build-scripts/build-macos-onefile.spec `

 ## Troubleshooting